 Master of Arts (MA) Degree Requirements: Non-credit, non-tuition, grade of B- or better required

 The Master’s Thesis is written in conjunction with CSL 553 and CSL 554 and with faculty advisement.
 Enrollment in CSL 559 and an oral examination are required.
 Consult the MA Thesis Handbook for additional information.

 Master of Education (MEd) Degree Requirements

 Capstone project with faculty supervision written in conjunction with CSL 552, CSL 553, and CSL 554.
 Does not require additional course enrollment.

 All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their licensure area.

 School Counseling students must complete the following tests:

-Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math. *Students should consult with an advisor about qualifying for a waiver with acceptable ACT or SAT test scores.
+- Test of Academic Proficiency (TAP) (test #400) - assesses knowledge of reading comprehension, language arts, writing, and math. *Students should consult with an advisor about qualifying for a waiver with acceptable ACT or SAT test scores.

-ng Content Area (test #181) – assesses knowledge of student development, assessment, the school environment and the school counseling profession.
+- School Counseling Content Area (test #181) – assesses knowledge of student development, assessment, the school environment and the school counseling profession.